RobertCsordas/reflow/README.md

 ## How to set it up?

 Set `tuning=true` in `src/main.cpp` and upload it to the board.
 The plate should be at room temperature.
 The system will start the parameter estimation, which should take 5 minutes.
 At the end, it will print out the parameters `L` and `M`.
-Copy these two parameters to the corresponding variables in `src/main.cpp`, set `tuning=false`, and run the code.
-The plate should be <50℃ before staring in order to obtain the best results.
-You need to redo this only after hardware modifications (this includes moving the position of the thermocouple).
+Copy these two parameters to the corresponding variables in `src/main.cpp`, set `tuning=false`, and run the code and check how well it performs (see "How to solder?" below).
+You need to redo calibration only after hardware modifications (this includes moving the position of the thermocouple).

 If you experinece some issue with the parameter fitting, you can copy the log output of the tuning to `tuning_log.txt` and run `plot_tuning_log.py`, which should do the same fitting and print out the same `L` and `M` parameters (in fact I used this for development, this is verified to work).
 It will also produce a plot of the fit in `log_tune.pdf`: